-Hot flashes (also known as hot flushes) and night sweats are some of the most common symptoms associated with the menopause and although they do not affect all women, a very large proportion have to endure the discomfort and unpredictability of these on a daily basis.
+Hot flushes (also known as hot flashes) and night sweats are two of the most common symptoms associated with the menopause and although they do not affect all women, a very large proportion have to endure the discomfort and unpredictability of them on a daily basis.

 However, an array of helpful products and coping methods do exist and are able to help you navigate these symptoms effectively, which this guide will explore.
 There also exists a host of self-help techniques that you can equip yourself and use when a hot flash strike.
 This guide will cover the following themes:

-- What hot flashes and night sweats feel like
+- What hot flushes and night sweats feel like

-- Causes of hot flashes and night sweats
+- Causes of hot flushes and night sweats

 - Why these symptoms are the most prevalent for so many women during the menopause